xiaoxia-huang/xiaoxia-huang.github.io/_pages/about.md

 ---

 Welcome!
-I’m Xiaoxia Huang, a Ph.D. candidate in the [Department of Political Science](https://www.maxwell.syr.edu/academics/political-science-department) at [Syracuse University](https://www.syracuse.edu/).
+I received my Ph.D. in Political Science from Syracuse University￼.
+In Fall 2026, I will join the [Department of Political Science](https://www.lsu.edu/hss/polisci/) at Louisiana State University as an Assistant Professor.

 My research focuses on gender and bureaucracy in China.
+On the gender side, I examine the institutional barriers that shape women's entry into and advancement within Chinese politics and bureaucracy, as well as the substantive effects of gender representation in China.
+On the bureaucracy side, I study the allocation of public sector jobs, with particular attention to how bureaucratic reforms and political connections influence access to public sector employment and the distribution of state positions.

-My dissertation examines bureaucratic recruitment in China, focusing on how merit-based recruitment has improved gender representation in the civil service, the resulting backlash, and its broader consequences.
-My dissertation has been supported by the [Empirical Study of Gender Research Network (EGEN)](http://www.egenpolisci.org/) and the [Carrie Chapman Catt Prize](https://cattcenter.iastate.edu/research/catt-prize/).
-My other ongoing projects explore the allocation of public sector jobs in China, gendered patterns in bureaucratic promotions, and the role of gender in the Chinese legislature.
+My research has been supported by the [Empirical Study of Gender Research Network (EGEN)](http://www.egenpolisci.org/) and the [Carrie Chapman Catt Prize](https://cattcenter.iastate.edu/research/catt-prize/).

-Outside of my academic work, I enjoy cooking and hiking, and I hike weekly.

 For more information, please see my [CV(PDF)](/assets/pdf/xiaoxia_huang_cv.pdf).